Shooting suspect captured, receives $250,000 bond - The Vicksburg Post

 On Friday, Phillips was found, arrested and charged with aggravated assault with the use of a deadly weapon.

-Phillips was arranged Sunday and received a $250,000 bond.
+Phillips was arraigned Sunday and received a $250,000 bond.
 The name of the victim and the site of the altercation were not provided by authorities.